Russians in Moldova

-Russians in Moldova form the second largest ethnic minority in the country.
-According to the Moldovan Census (2004) and a separate 2004 Census in Transnistria, about 370,000 persons identified themselves as ethnic Russians in Moldova.

-The Russophone population could be even larger, considering that some ethnic Ukrainians, Gagauz, and Bulgarians might be Russophones.
+Russians in Moldova make up to more than 3% of population of the country (excluding Transnistria) according to 2024 Moldovan census.

-The Russian and Ukrainian dominated Transnistria region broke away from government control amid fears the country would soon reunite with Romania.
+The Russian and Ukrainian dominated Transnistria region that broke away from government control in 1990.

-History
+The Russophone population is even larger, considering that many ethnic Ukrainians, Gagauz, and Bulgarians have Russian as a first language.
+11.1% of the population stated Russian as their mother language in 2024 census.

-Russians settled in Moldova, which was then called "Bessarabia," after the Russian Empire incorporated Bessarabia in 1812.
+Russian citizens settled in Moldova, which was then called "Bessarabia," after the Russian Empire incorporated Bessarabia in 1812.
 Moldavians under Russian rule enjoyed privileges well, the language of Moldavians was established as an official language in the governmental institutions of Bessarabia, used along with Russian.
 The publishing works established by Archbishop Gavril Bănulescu-Bodoni were able to produce books and liturgical works in Moldavian between 1815 and 1820, until the period from 1871 to 1905, when Russification policies were implemented that phased out the public use of Romanian and replaced it with Russian.
 Romanian continued to be used as the colloquial language of home and family, and was mostly spoken by ethnic Romanians as a first or second language.
 Many Romanians changed their family names to Russian-sounding names.
 This was the era of the highest degree of assimilation in the Russian Empire.

 In 1918, control of Bessarabia was transferred from the Russian Empire to the Kingdom of Romania.
 An official policy of Romanianization of ethnic minorities followed, and was mostly directed at the region's Russians.
 In 1940, Bessarabia was claimed by Soviet Union, and Russia again gained power over Bessarabia, with the Russians declaring Bessarabia was part of Moldova and Ukraine.
 Some of the "Russians" who were Romanianized were actually descendants of Romanians who had been "Russified" under long defunct ethnic laws, and many of them still spoke Romanian as a first or second language.
 They found it easy to adhere to Romanianization laws.